ionic-team/ionic-docs/static/usage/v7/theming/manual-dark-mode/javascript.md

       * -----------------------------------
       */

-        /* This sets a different background and item color in light mode on ios */ .ios body {
+        /* This sets a different background and item background in light mode on ios */ .ios body {
           --ion-background-color: #f2f2f6;
           --ion-toolbar-background: var(--ion-background-color);
           --ion-item-background: #fff;
         }

-        /* This sets a different background and item color in light mode on md */ .md body {
+        /* This sets a different background and item background in light mode on md */ .md body {
           --ion-background-color: #f9f9f9;
           --ion-toolbar-background: var(--ion-background-color);